dgaydukov/cert-spring5/files/spring5.md

 ```

 ###### DispatcherServlet
-`org.springframework.web.servlet.DispatcherServlet` - is entry point of every web app, it's main purpose to handle http requests.
+`org.springframework.web.servlet.DispatcherServlet` - is entry point of every web app, it's main purpose to handle http requests (it extends in the end `HttpServlet`).
-When you create web app, your context always an instance of `WebApplicationContext`, it extends `ApplicationContext`,
+When you create web app, your context always an instance of `WebApplicationContext`, it extends `ApplicationContext`, and has a method `getServletContext`, to get `ServletContext`.

-and has a method `getServletContext`, to get `ServletContext`.
+You can even build servlet app with pure [jAVA](https://github.com/dgaydukov/cert-ocpjp11/blob/master/files/ocpjp11.md#java-servlet-webapp)

 Before the advent of spring boot for building web app we were using `.war` files (web archive).
 Inside we had web.xml were all configs are stores, then we put this file into `tomcat` directory, and when tomcat
 starts, it takes with file and run it.
 That's why we didn't have any `main` method inside web app for spring.

-If you work without spring boot, you should implement `WebApplicationInitializer` and build war and put war into tomcat.
+If you work without spring, you should implement `WebApplicationInitializer` (but usually you just extends from `AbstractAnnotationConfigDispatcherServletInitializer`) and build war and put war into tomcat

 `WebApplicationInitializer vs ServletContainerInitializer`
 Tomcat 3.0+ search for `javax.servlet.ServletContainerInitializer` through the SPI and load class.